hashicorp/vagrant/website/source/docs/experimental/index.html.md

 Some features that aren't ready for release can be enabled through this feature flag.
 There are a couple of different ways of going about enabling these features.
-It is also worth noting that Vagrant will not validate the existance of a feature flag.
+It is also worth noting that Vagrant will not validate the existence of a feature flag.

 For example if you are on Linux or Mac, and you wish to enable every single experimental feature, you can set the flag